 - Check shipment for damage.
-If found, file claim with carrier and notify ROOTS. - Unpack shipment carefully, and check contents against Packing List.
-Notify ROOTS if a shortage appears. - Store in a clean, dry location until ready for installation.
+If found, file claim with carrier and notify Roots. - Unpack shipment carefully, and check contents against Packing List.
+Notify Roots if a shortage appears. - Store in a clean, dry location until ready for installation.
 Lift by methods discussed under INSTALLATION to avoid straining or distorting the equipment.
 Keep covers on all openings.
 Protect against weather and corrosion if outdoor storage is necessary. - Read OPERATING LIMITATIONS and INSTALLATION sections in this manual and plan the complete installation. - Provide for adequate safeguards against accidents to persons working on or near the equipment during both installation and operation.
 See SAFETY PRECAUTIONS. - Install all equipment correctly.
 Foundation design must be adequate and piping carefully done.
-Use recommended accessories for operating protection.
+Use recommended accessories for operating protection. - Make sure both driving and driven equipment is correctly lubricated before start-up.
+See LUBRICATION.

-- A Make sure both driving and driven equipment is correctly lubricated before start-up.
-See LUBRICATION. - In event of trouble during installation or operation, do not attempt repairs of ROOTS furnished equipment.
-Notify ROOTS, giving all nameplate information plus an outline of operating conditions and a description of the trouble.
-Unauthorized attempts at equipment repair may void ROOTS warranty. - Units out of warranty may be repaired or adjusted by the owner.
+- Read starting check points under OPERATION.
+Run equipment briefly to check for installation errors and make corrections.
+Follow with a trial run under normal operating conditions. - In event of trouble during installation or operation, do not attempt repairs of Roots furnished equipment.
+Notify Roots, giving all nameplate information plus an outline of operating conditions and a description of the trouble.
+Unauthorized attempts at equipment repair may void Roots warranty. - Units out of warranty may be repaired or adjusted by the owner.
 Good inspection and maintenance practices should reduce the need for repairs.

 NOTE: Information in this manual is correct as of the date of publication.
-ROOTS reserves the right to make design or material changes without notice, and without obligation to make similar changes on equipment of prior manufacture.
+Roots reserves the right to make design or material changes without notice, and without obligation to make similar changes on equipment of prior manufacture.

-For your nearest ROOTS Office, dial our Customer Service Hot Line toll free; 1 877 363 ROOT(S) (7668) or direct 281-966-4700.
+For your nearest Roots Office, dial our Customer Service Hot Line toll free; 1 877 363 ROOT(S) (7668) or direct 832-590-2600.

 ROOTSTM products are sold subject to the current General Terms of Sale, GTS-5001 and Warranty Policy WP-5020.
 Copies are available upon request.
-Contact your local ROOTS Office or ROOTS Customer Service Hot Line 1-877-363-ROOT(S) (7668) or direct 281-966-4700.
+Contact your local Roots Office or Roots Customer Service Hot Line 1-877-363-ROOT(S) (7668) or direct 832-590-2600.